Support of TDM Switch and E1 Links Multiplexer Functions

 The signaling and PCM30 protocol converter provides:

-- converting signaling protocols of PCM30 digital streams;
+- converting signaling protocols of PCM30 digital links;

 - creating semi-permanent connections;